ZoofishanChohan/LLM_HTML_Data_Extraction_Locally_using_openai_API/README.md

 ## Overview

-The Web Content Summarizer API is a Flask-based application that allows users to summarize articles, blog posts, or any web content by passing in the URL.
+The Web Content Summarizer API allows users to summarize articles, blog posts, or any web content by passing in the URL.
 This API leverages the power of GPT-4.

 ## Features